Jarman–Bell principle: Food intake

-Link to the Jarman Bell principle
+Link to the Jarman–Bell principle

-The Jarman-Bell Principle implies that the food quality a herbivore consumes is inversely proportional to the size of the herbivore, but the quantity of such food is proportional.
+The Jarman–Bell Principle implies that the food quality a herbivore consumes is inversely proportional to the size of the herbivore, but the quantity of such food is proportional.
 The principle relies on the allometric (non-linear) scaling of size and energy requirement.

 The metabolic rate per unit of body mass of large animals is slow enough to subside on a consistent flow of low-quality food.
 However, in small animals, the rate is higher and they cannot draw sufficient energy from low-quality food to live on.

 The length of the digestive tract scales proportionally to the size of the animal.
 A longer digestive tract allows for more retention time and hence increases the efficiency of digestion and absorption.

 Larger body mass

 Poorer quality food selects animals to grow larger in size, and hence develop an increased digestive efficiency compared to smaller animals.
 Larger sized animals have a larger/longer digestive tract, allowing for more quantities of low quality food to be processed (retention time).
 Although herbivores can consume high quality food, the relative abundance of low quality food and other ecological factors such as resource competition and predator presence influence foraging behavior of the animal to primarily consume low quality food.
-Other factors include the size of the mouth constraining the selective ability of foraging, and the absolute energy large animals require compared to small (though smaller animals require higher energy per unit body mass.
+Other factors include the size of the mouth constraining the selective ability of foraging, and the absolute energy large animals require compared to small (though smaller animals require higher energy per unit body mass).

 Smaller body mass

 Smaller animals have a limited digestive tract relative to larger animals.
 As such, they have a shorter retention time of food and cannot digest and absorb food to the same degree as larger animals.
 To counteract this disadvantage, high-quality food is selected, with quantity being limited by the animals gut size.
-Another method to counteract this is to practice coprophagy, where re-ingestion of fecal matter recycles untapped/ undigested nutrients.
+Another method to counteract this is to practice coprophagy, where re-ingestion of fecal matter recycles untapped/undigested nutrients.

-However, reports of larger animals, including primates and horses (under controlled, dietary restrictions) have also been observed practicing coprophagy.
+However, there are also reports of larger animals, including primates and horses (under dietary restrictions), practicing coprophagy.

-Through the extra flexibility of subsisting on low-quality food, the Jarman-Bell Principle suggests an evolutionary advantage of larger animals and hence provides evidence for Cope's rule.
+Through the extra flexibility of subsisting on low-quality food, the Jarman–Bell Principle suggests an evolutionary advantage of larger animals and hence provides evidence for Cope's rule.

 Exceptions

-The Jarman-Bell Principle has some notable exceptions.
+The Jarman–Bell Principle has some notable exceptions.
 Small herbivorous members of class Mammalia, Aves and Reptilia were observed to be inconsistent with the trend of small body mass being linked with high quality food.
 This discrepancy could be due to ecological factors which apply pressure and encourage an adaptive approach to the given environment, rather than taking on an optimal form of digestive physiology.

 Small rodents subjected to low quality diet were observed to increase food intake and increase the size of their cecum and intestine, counteracting their low quality diet by allowing viable consumption of such food and hence refuting the link between diet quality and body size.